pilar333/pilardeharo.github.io/README.md

-# ⭐Welcome to Pilar's Github Website⭐

-# Welcome to my Web Mapping Portfolio!
+# ⭐Welcome to my Web Mapping Protfolio⭐

 Hi, I'm Pilar
 This is a very basic first page for my website, which I will be building as part of the GIS course.
 Here are a few things I might include later: